Join us Dec. 1-3 to connect with leaders from CMI Media Group, Publicis Media, Ogilvy and many more

 However, it’s easier to acquire new creators than it is to keep them.
 For example, a huge sticking point for creators (and brands) is that platforms typically don’t share much data with them.
 And if Snap were to do this, it could stand out from the crowd.

-While Kevan didn’t specify whether they are providing creators (and brands) with more insights than their platform peers, she did say that the team is “always thinking about ways that we can evolve our tools and our insights to help creators understand the best type of content that they can create to build their communities.”
+While Kevan didn’t specify whether Snap is providing creators (and brands) with more insights than their platform peers, she did say that the team is “always thinking about ways that we can evolve our tools and our insights to help creators understand the best type of content that they can create to build their communities.”
 And one of their focuses is Snap’s unified monetization program (available since February) which allows eligible creators to earn revenue from ads in public Stories and Spotlight posts — bringing it more in line with TikTok’s and YouTube’s offerings.
 Though Kevan declined to confirm the revenue share split or if it’s comparable to its peers.

 Still, building these types of sophisticated tools is a costly investment, and one that takes longer to materialize if revenue takes a hit.